lidazz/my-first-repo/README.md

 ### Geography

 I grew up in the city center of Athens, Greece.
-I moved to Geneva and Barcelona for work and studies and now I am back in Athens.
+I moved to Geneva and Barcelona for work and studies and now I am back to where it all started.

 ### Reading